ZhouWeikuan/cocos2d/README.txt

 - call "set" method instead of creating new every time;

 Notes:
-- android have at minimum 2 theads in activity, UI thread should react on user interaction only, the rest of the work should be performed in rendering thread, i will implement deferred texture loading soon.
-While white texture bug is solved in rude manner, but is gentle for memory(we can't stay Bitmap without recycle()).
+- android have at minimum 2 theads in activity, UI thread should react on user interaction only, the rest of the work should be performed in rendering thread.
 - thread count.
 There is no multicore CPUs as I know while, we should keep number of theads at minimum.
-On iPhone there is one thread in cocos2d and this is fixed in engine design.
-We should keep the same behaviour.
 Deffer long user events from UI thread, and handle them in Render thread.
 Somehow...
 - Now key pressed is dispatching handling to rendering thread.
+- Texture handling.
+When activity pause all OpenGL resources are destroyed.
+We need to recreate them.
+Textures are created from different sources.
+For this there is interface in CCTexture2D class (later it may go out of there, if we need to recreate another resources, now textures only) which define load() method.
+Class implementing this inteface must not have reference to CCTexture2D handling it.
+Good news that you usually do not have to know about this.
+Except that case if you initialize texture with your own Bitmap(then load() method implementation is your work).
+And now CCTextureCache.addImage(Bitmap image) (and so CCAnimation(String n, float d, Bitmap... images), CCRenderTexture(int width, int height), CCSprite(Bitmap image, String key)) wont do reloading.
+This should be kept in mind.
+Some redesign is in progress.
+, i will implement deferred texture loading soon.
+While white texture bug is solved in rude manner, but is gentle for memory(we can't stay Bitmap without recycle())
 - we ported Sky Tower from iPhone, and there the scene has fixed size 320x480, therefore I've changed code in CCDirector so that screenSize_ could be requested with specific size.
 This seems to be expected considering to CCDirector logic, but makes 2d default projection.
 This is performed in such way in our application:

 	public static final float SUPPOSED_WIN_WIDTH  = 320;